DataFire/Integrations/integrations/generated/beezup/README.md

 * BeezUP.Common.ProductBasicInfo `object`: The basic information related to a product
   * productExists **required** `boolean`: Indicates if the product still exists in your catalog
   * productId **required** `string`: The product identifier
-  * productImageUrl **required** `string`: The product image Url
+  * productImageUrl `string`: The product image Url
   * productSku **required** `string`: The product SKU
   * productTitle **required** `string`: The product tile

-### BeezUP.Common.ProductFilterOperatorName
+### BeezUP.Common.ProductColumnFilterOperatorName
-* BeezUP.Common.ProductFilterOperatorName `string` (values: Equals, Contains, GreaterTo, LowerTo, InList, IsNull, IsNotNull): Indicate the operator you want to make on the columnId
+* BeezUP.Common.ProductColumnFilterOperatorName `string`: Indicate the operator you want to make on the columnId

 ### BeezUP.Common.ProductFilters
 * BeezUP.Common.ProductFilters `object`